Salme ships: Interpretations

 According to an early interpretation offered by Jüri Peets, the lead archaeologist at the site, the ships and the dead are of Scandinavian origin.
 According to the most likely scenario, a war party of Scandinavians attempted to carry out a raid against the Oeselians (Estonian inhabitants of the island of Saaremaa), but were attacked by Oeselian ships.
 The sides of the two ships contain numerous embedded arrowheads, some of which are of the three-pointed type used to carry burning materials to set enemy ships aflame.
 After losing too many oarsmen to the Estonian archers, the raiders pulled their ships aground and tried to defend themselves behind them.
 It appears that after the battle, the Oeselians allowed either the survivors or some other group of Scandinavians to ritually bury their dead.
 The burial is unusual because the ships were not covered with earth mounds.
 The site was eventually forgotten by the local inhabitants after it had become overblown by sand and covered with vegetation.
-The raid-hypothesis has led to a questioning of when the Viking Age began exactly.
-The Salme event took place 50–100 years earlier than the infamous Lindisfarne Viking raid in England in the summer of AD 793.
+The raid hypothesis has led to a questioning of when the Viking Age began exactly.
+The Salme event took place 50–100 years earlier than the infamous Lindisfarne Viking raid in England in 793.

 The original interpretation was called into question after the second, larger, ship was uncovered in 2010.
-It is likely that the human remains in it belonged to individuals of noble birth, as evidenced by the large number of expensive bronze sword-hilts and the complete lack of weaponry associated with commoners.
+It is likely that the human remains in it belonged to people of noble birth, as evidenced by the large number of expensive bronze sword-hilts and the complete lack of weaponry associated with commoners.
 The presence of dogs and hawks used for falconry indicates that the original purpose of the trip to Estonia may have been leisure or diplomacy.
 Peets suggests that the men may have come on a voyage from Sweden to forge an alliance or establish kinship ties when unknown parties set upon them.

 Legendary background

-Snorri Sturluson relates in his Ynglinga saga that the Swedish king Ingvar, Östen's son, was a great warrior who often spent time patrolling the shores of his kingdom fighting Danes and Estonians.
+In the 13th century Ynglinga saga, written by Snorri Sturluson, it is said that the Swedish king Ingvar Harra, Östen's son, was a great warrior who often spent time patrolling the shores of his kingdom fighting Danes and Estonians.
 King Ingvar finally came to a peace agreement with the Danes and could take care of the Estonians.
 He consequently started pillaging in Estonia in retribution, and one summer he arrived at a place called Stein (see also Sveigder).
-The Estonians (sýslu kind) assembled a great army in the interior and attacked King Ingvar in a great battle.
+The Estonians (sýslu kind) assembled a large army in the interior and attacked King Ingvar in a great battle.
 Their forces were too powerful and Ingvar fell and the Swedish forces retreated.
 Ingvar was buried in a mound at a place called Stone or Hill fort (at Steini) on the shores of Aðalsýsla, that is what is now mainland Estonia.

+After this Snorri cites a verse from the 9th-century poem Ynglingatal: